 There is a range of housing options available in Adelaide should you require accommodation while studying at Torrens University Wakefield Campus.
-Options include residential colleges (see Lincoln College, St Marks College and St Ann’s College), student apartments (see Urbannest or UniLodge) and private rentals.
+Options include residential colleges (see Lincoln College, St Marks College and St Ann’s College), student apartments (see Urbanest or UniLodge) and private rentals (see realestate.com.au or Domain).
 Torrens University is also registered with the Australian Homestay Network (AHN).

 If you need additional assistance, the Student Services Team can help you find a housing option that best suits your needs.
 Please call (08) 8113 7888 or email email@example.com.

 Torrens University has arrangements with two Adelaide Health Practices located in the CBD - Gawler Place Medical Practice and University Health Practice.
 These practices are familiar with student medical needs and the pressures of student life.
 They provide bulk billing to students who are eligible for Medicare and you can make an appointment online.
 For more information visit Adelaide Unicare.

 A student counsellor will help you identify and work through specific issues that you are facing.
 They can help you break down big problems and develop long-term personal and study skills.
 Counsellors are particularly helpful if an issue is difficult to face alone or you are unsure how to deal with an issue.
 The student counselling service is a short-term service and can also help to provide referral to external services if required.

 Torrens University Wakefield Campus offers a range of face-to-face and online academic skills support services including learning guides and workshops.

 Academic Skills appointments run for 30 minutes and are available on three days per week In these appointments you can get assistance with:

 - General enquiries and/or advice (via e-mail, reception)